 And as they start to get close to each other, he’s extremely uncomfortable with the idea of burdening her with his problems.

 Their relationship unfolds beautifully, and the dialogue especially is top-notch.
 It’s funny and clever and realistic and I loved both of these characters.
 The book is fairly long (close to 400 pages) and it was a delight to see the story develop.
 And I just couldn’t tell how the book was going to end.
 What would they both decide to do with their lives?

-To be honest, the real reason I haven’t written about this book is because of the ending.
+To be honest, the real reason I haven’t written this Me Before You book review is because of the ending.
 In a book like this, dealing with some weighty moral dilemmas, it can be hard for me to recommend, because they are sensitive topics and people have opinions on every place on the spectrum.
 (And, note that, like many of the British chick-lit writers I love, like Sophie Kinsella, there’s a bit of swearing and sex).

-(By the way, I’ve read two of her other books, The Last Letter from Your Lover and The Girl You Left Behind and this one is by far the best.
+(By the way, I’ve read two of JoJo Moyes books, The Last Letter from Your Lover and The Girl You Left Behind and this one is by far the best.
 Although The Girl You Left Behind, which follows two couples, one during WWII and one in modern times, both linked by a painting, is quite good).